whallipop/whallipop.github.io/content/posts/welcome/index.md

 But In fact, I didn't start programming until I was in college and I didn't have any prior knowledge that would help me code better.
 I studied the basics of computer systems, programming language syntax and so on.
 During my graduate and undergraduate education, I finally found my interest in game development and computer graphics.

-Recalling that in high school, I made a scmall game using RPG Maker in my spare time.
+Recalling that in high school, I made a small game using RPG Maker in my spare time.
 This experience left a deep impression on me.
 I was obssessed with developing day and night, until one day my system was crashed and I lost all my game data.
 After a long time in college and working in a company, I realized that the dream of making my own game was always my goal in the future.

 # Other Topics...